Commonwealth Consolidated Acts

 (5) An offence against subsection (4) is an indictable offence.

-(6) If the circumstances relating to the asset holdings of an ADI are such that give rise to the ADI committing an offence against subsection (4), the ADI is guilty of an offence against that subsection in respect of:
+(6) If the circumstances relating to the asset holdings of an ADI are such that give rise to the ADI committing an offence against subsection (4), the ADI commits an offence against that subsection in respect of:

 (a) the first day on which the offence is committed; and